phonklover/TickifyClone/README.md

 [YAGNI](http://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), [Feature Creep](https://en.wikipedia.org/wiki/Feature_creep),
 [Minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product).

-#### HUGE has reached "soft End Of Life"
+#### tickify has reached "soft End Of Life"

-To keep this project stable, secure, clean and minimal I've decided to reduce the development of HUGE to a minimum. *Don't worry, this is actually a good thing:* New features usually mean new bugs, lots of testing, fixes, incompatibilities, and for some people even hardcore update stress.
-As HUGE is a security-critical script new features are not as important as a stable and secure core, this is why people use it.
+To keep this project stable, secure, clean and minimal I've decided to reduce the development of tickify to a minimum. *Don't worry, this is actually a good thing:* New features usually mean new bugs, lots of testing, fixes, incompatibilities, and for some people even hardcore update stress.
+As tickify is a security-critical script new features are not as important as a stable and secure core, this is why people use it.
 This means:

-- HUGE will not get new features
+- tickify will not get new features
 - but will be maintained, so it will get bugfixes, corrections etc for sure, maybe for years

 And to be honest, maintaining a framework for free in my rare free-time is also not what I want to do permanently. :)